wolexyg/SQLPortfolioProjects/README.md

 This dataset was created to explore the SQL Data Analysis of Sales Sample Data downloaded from www.kaggle.com using RFM Analysis

 # Project 3 Title
-3.Cleaning and Exploring data in SQL using SBA Datasets
+3.Cleaning and Exploring SBA Data

 Here is an SQL Data Analysis of the USA Small Business Administration(SBA).As part of their Covid-19 relief assistance to small businesses,they offered a paycheck protection program which is a loan they gave out to small businesses to help them pay their workforce.They made some datasets available related to that program which can be downloaded from www.data.sba.gov/dataset/   I will be cleaning and exploring the data to derive meaningful insight in Microsoft
 SQL Server.

 # Project 4 Title
-4.Advanced Sql Demo
+4.Advanced SQL Demo

-This project was manually created to explore the different Advanced functions used in SQL from Subqueries,creating triggers,creating procedures
+The SQL project was manually created to explore the different Advanced functions in SQL like -Subquries
+-Creating Stored Procedures
+-Creating Triggers
+-Creating views
+-Using Window functions
+-Using Rank Functions